How To Create Professional Training Videos In 4 Simple Steps

 You need to know exactly what you are trying to accomplish with your business training videos.
 Will you be teaching professional skills ?
 Or will you be taking the trainees through a workflow?
 Having a full understanding of the message and the knowledge you are trying to convey is a huge part of what makes a good e-learning course.

 Step 2: Create an outline

-Whether you’re working on customer service training videos, employee onboarding tutorials or an online course, creating an outline is the most critical element of the workflow.
+Whether you’re working on customer service training videos, employee onboarding tutorials or a software demo, creating an outline is the most critical element of the workflow.
 Write down your main ideas with a few minor details to back each of them.
 You’ll use the outline later to write your script or to narrate your video.